DEPI-CLS-CAI3-DAT2-G5-T1/Manufacturing-Downtime/README.md

 ![Power Query](https://img.shields.io/badge/Power_Query-F2C811?style=for-the-badge&logo=powerbi&logoColor=black)
 ![Figma](https://img.shields.io/badge/Figma-F24E1E?style=for-the-badge&logo=figma&logoColor=white)

-## Executive Summary
+## Introduction
 This project delivers a rigorous analysis of industrial production line data to monitor and evaluate **'Downtime'**.
 Utilizing **Microsoft Power BI**, the project focuses on assessing operational efficiency, identifying root causes of delays, and providing actionable insights to minimize waste and boost productivity.

+By analyzing key metrics and visualizing churn rates over time, the dashboard allows businesses to:
+* Quickly identify the main driver of production delays (e.g., Operator Error vs. Machine Failure).
+* Minimize financial losses by reducing wasted time and materials.
+* Target specific operators or machines for immediate training or maintenance.

-The analysis is based on a real-world dataset covering a **5-day production cycle**, including 61 downtime incidents across 38 batches and 4 operators.
+The analysis is based on a dataset covering a **5-day production cycle**, including 61 downtime incidents across 38 batches and 4 operators.

+### Dashboard File
+You can find the fild of the dashboard here: [`Manufacturing_Downtime_Dashobard`](/Manufacturing_Downtime.pbix)

 ## Objectives
 * **Performance Assessment:** Identify gaps in the manufacturing line's overall performance.